-- in the definition and approval of strategic guidelines and the risk management policies; in the context of the RAF, the Risks and Related Parties Committee carries out the evaluation and propositional activity required to ensure that the Board of Directors, as required by the Supervisory Provisions, can define and approve the risk objectives ("Risk Appetite") and the risk tolerance threshold ("Risk Tolerance"); - in checking the correct implementation of strategies, governance policies on risk and the RAF; - in the definition and approval of the Group's recovery plan; - in defining the policies and processes for evaluating company activities, including checking that the price and conditions of transactions with customers are consistent with the business model and strategies as regards risks; - with reference to banking, financial, investment and insurance products, in relation to: (i) defining the process for approval of new products and services, the commencement of new business and the entry into new markets; (ii) the approval and updating of policies containing guidelines on Product Governance requirements; (iii) monitoring the process of governance of financial instruments, using the reports from the Compliance department, which systematically include information about the financial instruments produced by the intermediary, the services offered and the distribution strategy; (iv) approving proposals for unilateral amendments pursuant to Art.
-118 of the Consolidated Law on Banking.
+- in the definition and approval of strategic guidelines and the risk management policies; in the context of the RAF, the Risks and Related Parties Committee carries out the evaluation and propositional activity required to ensure that the Board of Directors, as required by the Supervisory Provisions, can define and approve the risk objectives ("Risk Appetite") and the risk tolerance threshold ("Risk Tolerance"); - in checking the correct implementation of strategies, governance policies on risk and the RAF; - in the definition and approval of the Group's recovery plan; - in defining and revising, where appropriate, the resolution governance policy that defines the governance rules for the Bank's resolution strategy and assists the Board in overseeing its implementation; - in defining the policies and processes for evaluating company activities, including checking that the price and conditions of transactions with customers are consistent with the business model and strategies as regards risks; - with reference to banking, financial, investment and insurance products, in relation to: (i) defining the process for approval of new products and services, the commencement of new business and the entry into new markets; (ii) the approval and updating of policies containing guidelines on Product Governance requirements; (iii) monitoring the process of governance of financial instruments, using the reports from the Compliance department, which systematically include information about the financial instruments produced by the intermediary, the services offered and the distribution strategy; (iv) approving proposals for unilateral amendments pursuant to Art.
+118 of the Consolidated Law on Banking. - as part of the general responsibility for the management and control of the information system, as well as for data management governance.

 Without prejudice to the responsibilities of the Remuneration Committee, the Risk and Related Parties Committee is involved in the process of identifying the Bank's key personnel and ensures that the incentives underlying the remuneration and incentive system are consistent with the RAF, taking into account in particular risks, capital, liquidity, in line with current regulations (see Bank of Italy Circular No. 285 and EBA "Guidelines for sound remuneration policies pursuant to Directive 2013/36/EU").
+In addition, without prejudice to the responsibilities of the Remuneration Committee, the Risk and Related Parties Committee is involved in the definition of the overall remuneration and the assignment and relative evaluation of the performance objectives of the Heads of the corporate control functions (Head of Compliance function, Chief Risk Officer, Head of Internal Audit function, Head of Anti-Money Laundering function); formulating with reference to Head of Internal Audit an explicit opinion on the definition of the overall remuneration and the assignment and evaluation of the performance objectives.